jasonpan12345/erplibre_theme_addons/README.md

 This module target sales documents (sales order, quotation, invoice) in PDF.

 *Feature*
-* Added one additional template to choose from, in addition to Odoo's 4 out of the box template.
+* Added one additional template to choose from, in addition to Odoo's 4 out of the box templates.